schmkls/SongPlacer/README.md

 - [Spotify prototype](https://bootcamp.uxdesign.cc/ui-case-study-discover-local-artists-with-spotify-local-scene-92f11c39edae) Seems to be more about exploring artists by city.
 - [MusicPlaces](https://musicplaces.org/es) Seems to be more about historical music.
 Also seems like contributors and users are separated.
 - [GeoTunes](https://github.com/kainan54/Mod4-project-geoTunes) Only supports routes with associated playlists (does not use user location).
-GeoMusica will have similiar functionality with the *Route*-function or eventually by sharing *Playlist*s, except for that your location will determine what song will be played.
+GeoMusica will eventually have similiar functionality by sharing *Playlist*s, except for that your location will determine what song will be played.
-- [GeoMusic](https://github.com/soo-park/geomusic) Only supports playlist play by location.
+- [GeoMusic](https://github.com/soo-park/geomusic) Only supports playlist one playlist at a time by location.
 - [Music Where You Are](https://www.musicwhereyouare.com/) Not user generated content.
 - [Soundtrckr](https://www.wired.com/2009/12/soundtrckr-is-spot-on-like-a-location-aware-pandora/) From 2009, geotagging songs, had notifications.